quenio/ATN/Constants/README.md

 ## Function Definition

-Since ATN allows the definition of [function types](https://en.wikipedia.org/wiki/Function_type), as seen in [types](../Types), a constant can be used to define a specific function, as shown in the following example:
+Since ATN allows the definition of [function types](https://en.wikipedia.org/wiki/Function_type), as seen in [types](../Types), a constant can be used to define a specific [function](https://en.wikipedia.org/wiki/Function_(mathematics)), as shown in the following example:

 ```haskell
 sum: [Amount] -> Amount